flot/flot/CONTRIBUTING.md

 If you have suggestions for new features, or changes to existing ones, we'd love to hear them!
 Please submit each suggestion as a separate new issue.

+If you would like to work on an existing issue, please make sure it is not already assigned to someone else.
+If an issue is assigned to someone, that person has already started working on it.
+So, pick unassigned issues to prevent duplicated efforts.

 ### Pull Requests ###

 To make merging as easy as possible, please keep these rules in mind: